Axel-ex/Webserv/README.md

 }

 ```
-the handlers are linked together and if there are not able to process the request, they will pass it on to the next handler.
+the handlers are linked together and are responseible for building the response.
+If the handler receving the request is not able to process the request, it will pass it on to the next handler.
 If none of the handlers was able to handle the request, a BAD_REQUEST response is send:

 ```cpp
 void ARequestHandler ::handleRequest(const Request& request, Response& response)